himanshupdev123/winternship/Faq.md

 Additionally, **Silver and Golden Tickets** will be issued to selected interns.
 - Interns receiving these tickets **do not need peer evaluation**
 - They will be **directly evaluated by Sudarshan sir and the teaching team**
+- Anyone who endorses **more than 25 people** will be evaluated by the Teaching Team and will be issued a Silver Ticket.

+**14.14 How do I earn a Silver ticket?**
+Anyone who endorses **more than 25 people** will be evaluated by the Teaching Team and will be issued a Silver Ticket.